Abra (province): Etymology

 Abra is from the Spanish word abre meaning gorge, pass, breach or opening.
-It was first used by the Spaniards to denote the region above the Banaoang Gap where the Abra River exits into the West Philippine Sea, thus the Rio Grande de Abra.
+It was first used by the Spaniards to denote the region above the Banaoang Gap where the Abra River exits into the South China Sea, thus the Rio Grande de Abra.

 History

-Pre-colonial period
+Early history

 The first inhabitants of Abra were the ancestors of the Bontocs and the Ifugaos.
 These inhabitants eventually left to settle in the old Mountain Province.
-Other early inhabitants were the Tingguians or Itnegs.
+Other early inhabitants were the Tinguians or Itnegs.

-Spanish era
+Spanish colonial era

-In 1585 the Tingguians were mentioned for the first time in a letter from Father Domingo de Salazar to the King of Spain.
+In 1585, the Tinguians were mentioned for the first time in a letter from Father Domingo de Salazar to the King of Spain.

-In 1598 Bangued was occupied by Spanish-Iloko forces.
-The Spanish established a garrison to protect their missionaries from head hunters so that they could Christianize the Tingguians and locate gold mines.
+In 1598, Bangued was occupied by Spanish-Iloco forces.
+The Spanish established a garrison to protect their missionaries from headhunters so that they could Christianize the Tinguians and locate gold mines.
+This led to the Ilocano settlement of this area.

 Bangued was under the care of the Spanish missions in Vigan and Bantay.
 Fr.
 Esteban Marin and Fr.
 Agustin Minon established a mission in Bangued as early as 1598.
-On April 5, 1612 Fr.
+On April 5, 1612, Fr.
 Pedro Columbo became the first minister.
-It would seem that this actuation of the Augustinians was precipitated by the Dominican take-over of the ministry of Narvacan.
-The Dominicans wanted to convert Narvacan as a mission center to evangelize the other parts of Abra.
-To check this Dominican move, the Augustinians elevated Bangued as a ministry.
+It would seem that this actuation of the Augustinians was precipitated by the Dominican takeover of the ministry of Narvacan since the Dominicans wanted to convert Narvacan into a mission center to evangelize the other parts of Abra.
+To check this Dominican move, the Augustinians elevated Bangued to a ministry.

 Fr.
 Juan Pareja OSA, a former parish priest in Bantay, led the conversion of the province.
-Fr.
-Pareja came to Abra in 1626.
-He is reported to have converted as many as 3,000 inhabitants including the chieftain Miguel Dumaual.
-Fr.
-Pareja founded the mission of San Diego and later the ministry of Bangued.
-He established the following towns as visitas of Bangued: Tayum, Sabangan and Bukao (now Dolores).
+He came to Abra in 1626 and is reported to have converted as many as 3,000 inhabitants, including the chieftain Miguel Dumaoal.
+He founded the mission of San Diego and later the ministry of Bangued.
+He established the following towns as visitas of Bangued: Tayum, Sabangan and Bucao (now Dolores).
 Inspired by Fr.
-Juan Pareja these towns battled almost daily against the rancherias of Palang, Talamuy, Bataan, Kabulao, Kalauag, and Langiden.
+Pareja, these towns battled almost daily against the rancherias of Palang, Talamuy, Bataan, Cabulao, Calaoag, and Langiden.

 Fr.
-Jose Polanco OP contributed to the conversion Abra.
-A man of austere mortification, died in Abra in 1679.
-He was considered a saint by the locals.
+Jose Polanco OP also contributed to the conversion of Abra.
+A man of austere mortification, he died in Abra in 1679 and was considered a saint by the locals.

 Fr.
 Bernardino Lago OSA arrived in the early 19th century.
-In 1823 Fr.
+In 1823, Fr.
 Lago began work in Pidigan.
-After 25 years the Christians there numbered about a thousand "baptized, living in community, with schools, church and municipal house, tilling the earth to support themselves and their children."
+After 25 years, the Christians were numbered about a thousand "baptized, living in community, with schools, church and municipal house, tilling the earth to support themselves and their children."
 Fr.
 Lago also founded the town of La Paz.
 Fr.
 Galende enumerates the foundation of the other towns of Abra: